 1. Highland Park Club.
 I.A.
 Yarnellk, a partner of Harold F. Fairchild, formed the Highland Park Club in the early 1920's.
 Membership was restricted to those who purchased a 10-acre grove with a right to purchase a building lot.
 The "Colony" was marketed towards well-to-do northerners who wanted to winter in Florida.
 The Highland Park Club continued as a private club until 1994, when the club dispersed and sold the property.
-The building was known as the LeKarica Restaurant and Inn.
-After the 2004 Hurricane Season, the building was heavily damaged and closed.
+The building is currently known as the LeKarica Restaurant and Inn.

-Babson Park:
+• Babson Park:

-1. Webber International University.
+Webber International University.
 The University is a private, non-profit, coeducational university of business.
 The university offers associate ad bachelor degrees in business with ten different majors to its approximately 550 students.
 Webber also awards Master of Business Administration degrees with options in Accounting, management, Marketing, and Sport Management.
 In December 2014, the Webber International University History Center opened housing the historical artifacts of the university.
 2. Babson Park Women's Club.
 The Club was founded in 1923 to further the development of highest ideals in the community.
 The organization continues to be active in the community.